 - i.
 Bankruptcy proceeding, under which the debtor loses its power to manage and dispose of its assets; and - ii.
-Suspension of Obligation for Payment of Debts/ Penundaan Kewajiban Pembayaran Utang ("PKPU") proceeding, under which the debtor, upon request by the creditor or the debtor itself, is given temporary relief to restructure its debts and continue in business, ultimately to satisfy its creditors.
+Suspension of Obligation for Payment of Debts / Penundaan Kewajiban Pembayaran Utang ("PKPU") proceeding, under which the debtor, upon request by the creditor or the debtor itself, is given temporary relief to restructure its debts and continue in its business activities, ultimately to settle their debts from the profits of their activities.